cure53/DOMPurify/README.md

 #### Installation (`yarn i`)

 We support both `yarn` and `npm@5.2` officially while providing lock-files for either dependency manager to provide reproducible installs and builds on either or.
-TravisCI itself is configured to install dependencies using `yarn`.
+GitHub Actions workflow is configured to install dependencies using `yarn`.
 When using an older version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.

 #### Scripts